 Islamic State attack on Afghan prison, killing 21, rages on

 An Islamic State group attack on a prison in eastern Afghanistan holding hundreds of its members raged on Monday after killing at least 21 people in fighting overnight, a local official said.
-Another 43 people have been wounded in the attack that began late Sunday when an Islamic State suicide bomber slammed his explosive-laden vehicle into the prison entrance.
+Another 43 people have been wounded in the assault that began late Sunday when an Islamic State suicide bomber slammed his explosive-laden vehicle into the Jalalabad prison's entrance.

-More assailants opened fire.
-Three attackers have been killed so far but the battle continued Monday with sporadic gunfire still coming from the prison grounds, said Attaullah Khogyani, a spokesman for the governor of Nangarhar province.
-Some of the dead were prisoners, said Khogyani. as well as civilians, prison guards and Afghan security personnel.
+Militants then opened fire on security forces at the prison in the capital of Nangarhar province, some 115 kilometers east of Kabul.
+Three attackers have been killed so far but the battle continued on Monday with sporadic gunfire still coming from the prison grounds and nearby residential compound, said Attaullah Khogyani, a spokesman for the governor of Nangarhar province.

-The prison assault struck Jalalabad, Nangarhar's provincial capital some 115 kilometers (70 miles) east of the capital, Kabul.
-The Islamic State group's affiliate in Afghanistan, known as IS in Khorasan province, claimed responsibility for the attack.
-The affiliate is headquartered in Nangarhar province.
+The dead included civilians, prisoners, guards and Afghan security forces, Khogyani said.
+Police believe several militants slipped away into a nearby residential complex, making it more difficult to flush them out, authorities said.

+Khogyani said security personnel were moving cautiously to avoid civilian casualties.
+Afghan Security and Defense Force personnel in armoured vehicles surrounded the prison in the middle of Jalalabad, just 700 meters from the governor's office.
+Soldiers were still evacuating residents from the area on Monday as sporadic gunshots rang out.

 ALSO READ